-The barium swallow, also known as a barium esophagogram or esophagram, is a contrast-enhanced radiographic study commonly used to assess structural characteristics, and to some extents functional characteristics of the esophagus.
-It is important to distinguish this from a "moified barium swallow" study or a "videofluoroscopic swallow study," which is performed in conjunction with a speech pathologist as the latter study examines the mechanics of swallowing, while a simple barium swallow does not completely evaluate this and is more attuned to identifying structural abnormalities or leaks.
-It may be used in the diagnosis of a wide range of pathologies including esophageal motility disorders, strictures, and perforations.
-It may also be used to characterize more distal issues such as hiatal hernias or gastric volvulus.
-It can used to obtain some details and evaluation of the swallowing process at the pharyngeal level.
-But, this is often served better by a Videofluoroscopic Swallow Study (a modified barium swallow study).
+A barium swallow study may be used in the diagnosis of a wide range of pathologies including esophageal motility disorders, strictures, and perforations.
+It may also be used to characterize more distal pathology such as hiatal hernias, gastroesophageal reflux, or gastric volvulus.
+A barium swallow study can also be used to obtain some details and evaluation of the swallowing process at the pharyngeal level, although this is often served by a Videofluoroscopic Swallow Study.

 As with all imaging, interpretation of a barium esophagram requires a knowledge of anatomy and function.